wembaSop/SV-MeCa/README.md

 ### Clone GitHub repository
 There is a way to execute SV-MeCa without Docker which need advanced configuration requirements and enable the user to use different executors like SLURM or SGE.
 Here is list of [supported executors](https://www.nextflow.io/docs/latest/executor.html)
 Due to the amount of possible executors it's not feasible to provide a comprehensive documentation for all of them.
-Feel free to open an issue or contact rudel.nkouamedjo-fankep@uk-koeln.de for further support on that question.
+Feel free to open an issue for further support on that question.

 ## Questions: